Fidelity susceptibility for Lifshitz geometries via Lifshitz Holography: Introduction

 The complexity of a conformal field theory can also be obtained holographically, as the holographic complexity is dual to a volume in AdS spacetime \cite{Susskind:2014rva1,Susskind:2014rva2,Stanford:2014jda,Momeni:2016ekm, Alishahiha:2015rta, Alishahiha:2017cuk}.
 It has been demonstrated that the holographic complexity of a field theory can be related to the fidelity susceptibility of the boundary field theory.
 So, the fidelity susceptibility of a field theory can be holographically calculated using a maximal volume $ V(\gamma_{max})$ in the AdS which ends on the time slice at the AdS boundary \cite{r5, r7}.

 As fidelity susceptibility is important to understand the behavior of condensed matter systems \cite{f1, f2,f4,f5,f7}, it is important to generalize this proposal to non-relativistic field theories describing condensed matter systems.
 It may be noted that such non-relativistic condensed matter systems can be holographically analyzed using Lifshitz holography \cite{cond1, cond2, cond4, cond5, cond6}.
 In the Lifshitz holography, the Lifshitz deformed of AdS can be related to the Lifshitz field theories, in which spacetime have different scaling behavior \cite{Griffin:2012qx}.
 As Schr\"{o}dinger invariant quantum system, which describe condensed matter system, the space and time scale differently, we will use Lifshitz holography to analyze such a system.
+It may be noted that a relation between the Lifshitz holography and Schr\"{o}dinger invariant quantum system has been studied for certain system \cite{0sh1, 0sh2}.
+As we will be studying a static case, we will be able to find a holographic relation between a Lifshitz system and a Schr\"{o}dinger invariant quantum system.